cwk30/cwk30.github.io/computing.md

 ----
 ****
 <a id="3d"></a>
-## 3D Modeling my research project
+## 3D Modelling my research project
 As part of my research work, I also picked up 3D modelling on Solidworks.
 Find out more about my project [here]({{ site.baseurl }}/engineering).

 ![wingplate]({{ site.baseurl }}/images/Wingplate.JPG)